 If at any way possible I would avoid that at all costs.
 No matter how many people say that Tramadol/Ultram is not addictive, they will never convince me!
 I know because I have taken Tramadol for 16 years now and from the first, I loved it.
 It helped my pain, made me feel better, just elevated my mood.
 Now I'm on 400 mg a day. and God forbid I go a day without it.
 Not pleasant at all.
 I've never felt so awful as I do if I don't take Tramadol.
 It's like the flu on steroids.
 I would ask the doc to try something else.
 I hope my experience helps and I also hope your daughter feels better.
 I've been there on the menstrual cramps too.
 Good luck to you both!

-Dont take this this wrong way I am not trying to be mean, but dont you dare give your teenage daughter Tramadol for menstrual cramps.
+Don't take this this wrong way I am not trying to be mean, but don't give your teenage daughter tramadol for menstrual cramps.
 It is one of the worse drugs out there.
-I have been struggling with these stupid pills for two years.
-There are too many over the counter things that are very strong that don't have an opiate or opiate like agent in them.
+I have been struggling with these pills for two years.
+There are many over the counter things that are very strong that don't have an opiate or opiate like agent in them.

 - Tramadol Information for Consumers